robinagandhi/swa/slides/lecture-2/include/assurance-case-exercise.md

 ---

 class: middle
-# Step 5
+# Step 4
-## Submit two links to your assurance cases developed in lucidchart
+## Submit links to your assurance cases developed in Lucidchart
-- Submission of the links on blackboard
+- Submission of the links on Canvas
 - One submission per team
+- Due Date: September 20, 2017

 ---
-# Generating shareable links on lucidchart
+# Generating shareable links on Lucidchart

 ![sharing](images/sharing.png)